 NOTE 2 – The current AP MLD is expected to set the DLDrainTime to a value sufficiently large for the non-AP MLD to receive all the buffered data from the current AP MLD.

 The non-AP MLD shall not transmit Class 3 frames to the target AP MLD until it has received the ST execution response with status value set to SUCCESS from the current AP MLD for at least one link.

+(#534)If the DLDainTime has expired or was terminated by the non-AP MLD, the current AP MLD shall transition to State 3 with the non-AP MLD.

 SMD BSS transition execution procedure via the target AP MLD